Schossi/ActionAdventureWeb/_pages/manual/content/acting.md

 ## Core

-### Actor

-A character actors manages a stream of actions for a character.
-That means taking care of how and when they are started and ended as well as forwarding the appropriate messages to them.

-CharacterActorBase can technically accommodate more than one active action at a time but the most common scenario is that actions are performed one after the other rather than parallel.
-SerialCharacterActor serves as a good base class for these scenarios.
-Both the MinimalCharacterActor(ai) and BufferedCharacterActor(player) inherit from it.

 ### Action

 An action is basically anything a character can do that may occupy it for a while.